 Geothermal energy - the use of naturally occurring heat from buried rocks - is a proven sustainable technology.
 The UK's geothermal resource is significant and remains largely untapped at present.
 In locations such as Iceland magma is near the surface and large quantities of steam can be produced from relatively shallow wells to turn turbines that generate electricity.
-The UK does not have active volcanoes, but there is enough geothermal heat available - the wells just need to be drilled deeper.
+The UK does not have active volcanoes, but there is enough geothermal heat available the wells just need to be drilled deeper.
+A geothermal heating and/or cooling system typically involves a production well to deliver warm water from the rocks beneath the site; a heat centre. pumps and pipework to deliver thermal energy to the end user; and a re-injection well to dispose of water and maintain resource pressure.

-A geothermal heating and/or cooling system typically involves a production well to deliver warm water from the rocks beneath the site; a heat centre, pumps and pipework to deliver thermal energy to the end user; and a re-injection well to dispose of water and maintain resource pressure.
 The production well will typically be drilled into the ground to a depth of 50-3000m where the rock contains large quantities of groundwater.
 Some project developers are considering wells as deep as 9000m, and as drilling technologies improve and costs come down this may become common.
 When the hot groundwater reaches the surface, it passes through a heat exchanger which transfers most of the heat into a separate loop of pipe containing clean water.
 The temperature of this clean loop can then be increased further by use of a heat pump to match customer requirements.
 The heat pump can be centrally located in an energy centre, or located in each building, depending on the customers needs.
 After passing through the heat exchanger, the groundwater is piped to the injection well (or surface disposal facility) and pumped back into the ground (or treated before pumping into the sea).
 The injection well will typically reach similar depths to the production well, and be spaced some distance away from the production well to allow the groundwater to heat back up before returning back up the production well.
-The spacing between the production and injection can be achieved by directional drilling from a single well pad if the aim is to minimise surface pipework.
+The spacing between the production and injection can be achieved by directional drilling from a single well pad to minimise surface pipework.

-Schematic a geothermal well doublet connected to a heat pump energy centre for a standard gas boiler is 210-380{gCO2eq/kWh} 25% of UK homes sit above coal mines and increases line of the deports deports line of the latter of the latt Heating
+Schematic a geothermal well doublet connected to a heat pump energy centre for a standard gas boiler is 210-380gco,eq/kWh 25% of UK homes sit above coal mines